-After the collection, the managed heap looks like following fig. Here, you see that the memory occupied by objects B, G, and H has been reclaimed because these objects did not have a Finalize method that needed to be called.
+After the collection, the managed heap looks as in the following figure.
+Here, you see that the memory occupied by objects B, G, and H have been reclaimed because these objects did not have a Finalize method that needed to be called.
 However, the memory occupied by objects E, I, and J could not be reclaimed because their Finalize method has not been called yet.

 There is a special runtime thread dedicated to calling Finalize methods.
 When the freachable queue is empty (which is usually the case), this thread sleeps.
 But when entries appear, this thread wakes, removes each entry from the queue, and calls each object's Finalize method.
 Because of this, you should not execute any code in a Finalize method that makes any assumption about the thread that's executing the code.
 For example, avoid accessing thread local storage in the Finalize method.